Health Resources and Services Administration: Predecessors

-Most of HRSA's bureaus have predecessors within the Public Health Service (PHS) Bureau of Medical Services or the Community Health Divisions of the Bureau of State Services; these were two of the three principal operating agencies of PHS from 1943 to 1966.
-During the U.S. Public Health Service reorganizations of 1966–1973, these were both absorbed into the short-lived Health Services and Mental Health Administration (HSMHA), which was formed in 1968 to bring together most of the Public Health Service's divisions other than its research and environmental health programs.
+Most of HRSA's bureaus have predecessors within the Public Health Service (PHS), coming from either its Bureau of Medical Services or the Community Health Divisions of its Bureau of State Services.
+During the PHS reorganizations of 1966–1973, these were both absorbed into the short-lived Health Services and Mental Health Administration (HSMHA).
 The goal was to coordinate divisions with similar focus with a holistic rather than fragmented approach; however, it came to be seen as large and unwieldy.

-In 1973, HSMHA was abolished and split into four parts: the Center for Disease Control and National Institute of Mental Health were spun off within PHS, and the remaining functions were split between the newly established Health Services Administration and Health Resources Administration.
-The Health Services Administration inherited the system of hospitals that descended from PHS's founding in 1798.
+In 1973, HSMHA was abolished and split into four parts: the Centers for Disease Control and National Institute of Mental Health were spun off within PHS, and the remaining functions were split between the newly established Health Services Administration and Health Resources Administration.

 A few of HRSA's programs have origins outside PHS, though.
 The Maternal and Child Health Bureau originates from a 1969 split of the Children's Bureau, with its special projects, training, and research programs moving into PHS.
-The Bureau of Primary Health Care's system of Community Health Centers were initially part of the Office of Economic Opportunity, but were moved into the PHS in 1974.
+The Bureau of Primary Health Care's system of Community Health Centers were initially part of the Office of Economic Opportunity, but were moved into PHS in 1974.

 Establishment and later history

 HRSA was established on October 1, 1982, when the Health Resources Administration and the Health Services Administration were merged.
 Dr. Robert Graham was the first administrator of the Health Resources and Services Administration.

 In November 2019, Thomas Engels was appointed administrator of the Health Resources and Services Administration, replacing administrator George Sigounas.
 Engels left the post on January 20, 2021.

 On January 20, 2021, the incoming Biden administration named Deputy Administrator Diana Espinosa, a career civil servant, to serve as Acting Administrator until a permanent successor is named.
-On December 17, 2021 it was announced that Carole Johnson (health official) would be named as Administrator, having previously served as testing coordinator on the White House COVID-19 Response Team.
+On December 17, 2021, it was announced that Carole Johnson would be named as Administrator, having previously served as testing coordinator on the White House COVID-19 Response Team.
 Johnson took up her administrator role in the first week of January 2022.

-On August 1 of 2022, the HRSA vaccine injury database revealed that 6,088 claims had been made for injuries/deaths attributed to the COVID-19 vaccination, only a very small number of which had been denied, but no payouts had yet occurred.
+On August 1, 2022, the HRSA vaccine injury database revealed that 6,088 claims had been made for injuries/deaths attributed to the COVID-19 vaccination, only a very small number of which had been denied, but no payouts had yet occurred.
 Any payout resulting from the remaining granted claims will automatically trigger a Congressional review of the PREP Act's medical fraud section, as vaccines were certified to Congress as being "safe and effective."
 In addition, under the 1986 Healthcare Quality Improvement Act, Congress is responsible for reviewing the HRSA vaccine injury database every three years.